• Skip to main content

 Best Overall: Dometic Brisk II Rooftop Air Conditioner, 15,000 BTU

 After 2 years of redesigning and reengineering one of the most popular and most imitated RV air conditioners, Dometic has perfected the Brisk II.
-This rooftop AC unit is the stronger, quieter, lighter, and smaller version of their previous models.
-It’s a perfect fit if you’re replacing your old AC unit, and Dometic has been one of the biggest names in the RV game since the beginning.
+This rooftop AC unit is the stronger, quieter, lighter, and smaller version of their previous models which is great news as it means I can likely install it with minimal hassle.

-All in all, this is one of the best AC units out there for RVs- powerful, reliable, and backed by a two-year warranty from Dometic.
-Definitely easy to install as well, especially if you are replacing an old unit!
+All in all, this is one of the best AC units out there for RVs- powerful, reliable, and backed by a two-year warranty from Dometic which I love as there’s someone to call if things get hairy!

 Lowest Profile: Dometic 640315CXX1J0 Penguin II